Michelangelo’s Creation of Adam: Meaning of the Sistine Chapel Fresco

 michelangelo creation adam woman detail

-Interestingly, it has been noted that God’s presence is far more dominant than Adam’s in Michelangelo’s scene, which is perhaps understandable, since he is portrayed as the creator of all life, and the entire universe here.
+Interestingly, it has been noted that God’s presence is far more dominant than Adam’s in Michelangelo’s scene, which is perhaps understandable since he is portrayed as the creator of all life and the entire universe here.
 But God’s arm also encircles that of a prominent female character, perhaps a mother counterpart to God’s father-like role.
 It is almost as if Michelangelo is telling us that he understands the importance of women in childbirth and creation.
-If this is true, it makes a fascinatingly complex argument for equality of the sexes within the Biblical story of creation, and the vital role of women within it.
+If this is true, it makes a fascinatingly complex argument for equality of the sexes within the Biblical story of creation and the vital role of women within it.

 Author Image

 By Rosie LessoMA Contemporary Art Theory, BA Fine ArtRosie is a contributing writer and artist based in Scotland.
 She has produced writing for a wide range of arts organizations including Tate Modern, The National Galleries of Scotland, Art Monthly, and Scottish Art News, with a focus on modern and contemporary art.
 She holds an MA in Contemporary Art Theory from the University of Edinburgh and a BA in Fine Art from Edinburgh College of Art.
-Previously she has worked in both curatorial and educational roles, discovering how stories and history can really enrich our experience of art.
+Previously she has worked in both curatorial and educational roles, discovering how stories and history can enrich our experience of the arts.